VaibhavSingh8/speer-frontend-hiring-challenge-aircall/README.md

 ### `api.js`

+#NOTE: The patch routes for updating calls and resetting calls are not working.
+I have tried to debug the issue, but I have not been able to resolve it.
+I have included the code for these routes in the code.

 This module contains functions for interacting with the API.
 It uses Axios to make HTTP requests to the server.

 - `getActivities`: Fetches all activities (phone calls).